 Once enabled, you can then add and manage master features through the Features section of Aha!.
 Master features are essentially parents to your features.
 They have many of the same capabilities as features for adding details and customizing how they are used and presented.

 You can prioritize master features the same way you prioritize features: through the Features Board.
 The toggle in the upper left allows you to switch between master feature cards and feature cards on the board.
 From the Master features Board, you can create a new master feature by clicking the Add master feature or clicking the More options button next to the release names.
-You can add many master features at a time and then you can create or link the related child features as well.
+You can add many master features at a time and then you can create or link the related child features.
 Master features have their own customizable card and can be dragged and dropped into planned releases and prioritized order.
 They can be scored using the same custom scorecard that is used on features.

 By clicking into the master feature, you can set and view the relationships between master features and other data in Aha!: goals, initiatives, releases, features, and ideas.